kylej08/taskManager/README.md

 2. OOP can be implemented (e.g creating classes for objects, users etc).
 3. A GUI can be created to make it more user-friendly.

-# Licensing
-There is no formal licensing for this program, however any distribution, modification and it being packaged to be sold is NOT permissible.
-Permission will be given by myself for you to download and use the program on your computer, however please remove it once you are done with it.

 # Contact information
 If you have any further questions, feel free to reach out to me at:
 - Email: kylejulies8@gmail.com